Tower in Dungeness, Kent

 Wake to the sound of the sea, explore the dramatic landscape with its renowned light, then warm up in the atmospheric pubs of Romney Marsh, stroll along the shingle beach, look out across the vast open sea and you’ll feel like you've arrived in another world.

 Stay at Coastguard Lookout and discover a fascinating landscape full of myth and legend, surrounded by the haunting vastness of Romney Marsh, a flat, open landscape of wide skies with a backdrop of the eerie and majestic Nuclear Power station.

-Dungeness, Britain’s only desert, with its wild landscape, is intensely peaceful, there are dramatic views in every direction.
+Dungeness with its wild landscape is intensely peaceful, there are dramatic views in every direction.
 Coastguard Lookout is a warm and welcoming place converted by renowned interior architecture firm Johnson Naylor who retained the original 50’s structure whilst cleverly transforming the interior using the highest quality fittings and materials, crafted so that it sensitively retains echoes of its former function overlooking the Channel.
 The unique layout will appeal to those looking for something cosy, contemporary and different.

 The tower offers much of the creature comforts, holidaymakers have come to expect, including underfloor heating, beautiful limestone floors, Wifi, and a log burner in the sitting room, ideal for those crisp winter breaks, watching an endless procession of ships on the horizon through the panoramic windows, with on clear days glimpses of Cap Gris Nez, the closest point of France to England.